 San Francisco marketing executive Bill Freund introduced the “Thriving Office” CD soundtrack a few years ago to help home-based phone sales reps create the illusion that they are in the midst of busy cubicles with no dirty laundry strewn across the floor.

-The sound effects album contains two 39-minute tracks — “Busy” and “Very Busy” — which includes soft co-worker background chatter, feverish computer typing, walking down the hall, ringing phones, shuffling paper and the rhythmic jazz of file cabinets being opened and shut.
+The sound effects album contains two 39-minute tracks — “Busy” and “Very Busy” — which include soft co-worker background chatter, feverish computer typing, walking down the hall, ringing phones, shuffling paper, and the rhythmic jazz of file cabinets being opened and shut.

 Although the original intent was to boost the impression of credibility to the person on the other end of the phone, Freund says many of his customers report an increase in work productivity once they get in the mood of a typical office setting.

 “Thriving Office” got a thumbs up from Realtor Magazine, which wrote, “When customers call, have your home office project the image of an established, successful company.”
 And the CD claims users who work for major insurance companies like Prudential and New York Life and real estate powerhouses like Cushman & Wakefield, Re/Max, Century 21, Coldwell Banker, and Keller Williams.

 What do you think?
 Can your call reluctance be conquered with a little help from some ghost co-workers in the background?
 What about white noise in general — are you more prone to get things done with the harmonious sounds of waterfalls or thunderstorms streaming out your computer?

 The San Francisco Chronicle jokingly suggests creating a Dysfunctional Office CD, in which a hyperactive boss screams at you to stop reading blogs like this one and start making some more sales!